COVID-19 resource directory for the screen sector

 COVID-SAFE GUIDELINES

-Some screen productions have resumed.
 COVID-Safe Guidelines have been developed for all practitioners by an Australian Screen Sector Task Force.
+The guidelines were updated in March 2022.
 You can access the guidelines and more information here

 TEMPORARY INTERRUPTION FUND (TIF)

-Screen Australia welcomes the Government’s announcement of the TIF, which is administered by Screen Australia.
-The TIF provides assistance for new local productions which have been unable to start production due to production insurance exclusions relating to COVID-19.
+Screen Australia administers the TIF, which provides assistance for new local productions which have been unable to start production due to production insurance exclusions relating to COVID-19.
+The TIF provides coverage for productions that commence principal photography prior to 30 June 2022.
 You can access more information, including eligibility requirements, here

 FINANCIAL SUPPORT FROM GOVERNMENT